org-emotion-researcher/DeepFace-Demonstration/README.md

 - **Parallel Processing**: Utilizes multiple CPU cores to speed up analysis.
 - **Configurable Confidence Thresholds**: Allows users to adjust the minimum confidence level for emotion detection.
 - **Support for Multiple Video Formats**: Works with `.mp4`, `.avi`, `.mov`, and `.mkv` files.
-- **Combined Analysis Reports**: Generates aggregated CSV and Excel files when analyzing multiple videos.
+- **Combined Analysis Reports**: Generates aggregated CSV and Excel files when analysing multiple videos.

 ### Contents

 - **videos_to_analyse**: A folder containing various video files used in the example analysis.
 - **.gitattributes**: A Git LFS configuration file specifying which file types to track as large files (not relevant for running the analysis).
-- **analysis.py**: Script for analyzing the emotions of the subject within the videos_to_analyse folder.
+- **analysis.py**: Script for analysing the emotions of the subject within the videos_to_analyse folder.
 - **config.py**: Configuration settings (e.g., paths, environment variables) used throughout the project.
 - **ffmpeg_installer.py**: A helper script to install or manage FFmpeg, a tool for handling multimedia files.
 - **install_dependencies.py**: A script to install Python dependencies or other required packages for the project.